stevvvn/skelly/README.md

 module.exports = '/etc/my-daemon';
 ```

-More likely the output depends on one or more of the parameters, so you can define a callback that returns the path:
+More likely the output depends on one or more of the parameters, so you can define a callback that returns a derived path:
 ```javascript
 module.exports = ((__baseDir, name), output) => `${ __baseDir }/components/${ name }`;
 ```
 The first parameter gives you everything the user entered while filling in the templates as well as `__baseDir`, which is where your `package.json` is.

 The second parameter contains all the filled-in content of your templates, so you can also just do whatever you'd like with it here.
-Don't return a string (or a Promise resolve to a string) and Skelly won't attempt to write the output anywhere:
+Don't return a string (or a Promise resolving to a string) and Skelly won't attempt to write the output anywhere:
 ```javascript
 const db = require ('../../lib/db/redis');
 module.exports = (_params, output) => Promise.all(